arielfaur/ionic-wizard/README.md

         });
     }]);
 ```

+A `prev-condition` attribute can be defined for conditionally allowing a user to move backward in the wizard.
+It operates the same way as the `next-condition`

 ###ion-wizard-content
 To make the content scrollable within a particular slide wrap the content in a `ion-wizard-content` directive.